Student Contribution and Student Centre Levy charges

 - All students who benefit from ‘free fees’ must pay this charge

 - Charging for Undergraduate programmes is based on modules taken.
 Students normally take 60 credits at each stage/year.
 If you take fewer credits than the standard (‘standard’ being 60 credits) for your stage you pay less.
 If you take more credits than the standard (greater than 60 credits) for your stage you pay more.
-See examples at bottom of page
+See examples here.

 Student Centre Levy